 1958 – 1962

-At that time, a verbal sign consisting of two parts was used.
+At that time, a two-part verbal sign was used.
 The first (left) contained the company’s name abbreviation, and the second (right) contained its full name.

 1962 – today

-1962 was a significant year in the emblem’s history, as graphic artist Paul Rand designed the design that started the era of the round dark logo with light and lowercase “abc.”
-The debut of the new version occurred on October 19 of the same year, but it was officially approved only the following spring – in 1963, along with the color variant.
+1962 was a significant year in the emblem’s history, as graphic artist Paul Rand designed the logo that ushered in the era of the round, dark logo with light and lowercase “abc.”
+The new version debuted on October 19 of the same year, but it was officially approved only the following spring, in 1963, along with the color variant.

 1988 – 2007

-Designers slightly modified the original logo to remain understandable even at small sizes.
-For this, the width of the letters was slightly reduced, preventing them from merging on the screen into one white spot.
+Designers slightly modified the original logo to ensure it remains legible even at small sizes.
+For this, the letter spacing was slightly reduced, preventing them from merging into a single white spot on the screen.

 2007 – 2013